1996 Volkswagen Cabrio Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 1996 Volkswagen Cabrio
+A guide to repairs, service, and maintenance costs for your 1996 Volkswagen Cabrio

 Engine cranks, but won't start.
 Fuses are okay and belts all look good including timing belt.